-The system clock in IDLE mode is obtained from one of these two clock sources through the clock divider, as shown in Figure 8-1.
+The system clock, SYSCLK, is obtained from one of these two clock sources through the clock divider, as shown in Figure 8-1.
 The user can program the divider control bits CKS2~CKS0 (in PCON2 register) to get the desired system clock.
-That is, the CKS2~CKS0 control bits are only active in IDLE mode.